armory/docs/content/en/continuous-deployment/armory-admin/dinghy-enable.md

 ### Configure Redis

 Dinghy can use Redis to store relationships between pipeline templates and pipeline Dinghy files.
 An external Redis instance is highly recommended for production use.
-If Redis becomes unavailable, Dinghy files will need to be updated in order to repopulate Redis with the relationships.
+If Redis becomes unavailable, you need to update your Dinghy files in order to repopulate Redis with the relationships.

 > Dinghy can only be configured to use a password with the default Redis user.

-To set/override the Spinnaker Redis settings do the following:
+To set/override the Armory CD Redis settings do the following:

 In `SpinnakerService` manifest: